ToolVS

 Ease of UseSteep learning curveIntuitive, beginner-friendly

-Dev Tool IntegrationsGitHub, Bitbucket, CI/CD, ConfluenceGitHub (limited), 200+ general integrations
+Dev Tool IntegrationsGitHub, Bitbucket, CI/CD, ConfluenceGitHub (limited), 200+ general apps

 Atlassian EcosystemNative — Confluence, Trello, BitbucketThird-party integrations only